 Maria is channelling Kim Kardashian a bit, huh?
 Or at least this facial expression, the opaque nude lip gloss and the contoured cheeks are giving me those vibes.
 I think this look is halfway there—I do like the straight, centre-parted hair, the neutral makeup palette and the subtle eyes.
 I just don't like the heavy contouring or the goopy lips.
 But you knew I'd say that.

-Maisie makes her Beauty Editor debut and oooh, doesn't she have good brows?
+Oooh, doesn't Maisie have good brows?
 I like that she let them frame her face, leaving the eye makeup low-key and accenting with a deep berry lip.
 Too bad the hair is a bit bridal.

-Sophie's another Beauty Editor red carpet newbie, and my goodness, does she not have the most magnificent hair?!
+My goodness, does Sophie not have the most magnificent hair?!
 All that time I was a redhead, this is the colour I dreamed of.
 I've got no major issues with her makeup, except maybe her brows need a bit more filling on the tails, and I'd rather see a matte pinky lip instead of glossed.

 Remember the SAG Awards when Natalie debuted a half-shaved head?
 I'm not sure what the exact status is now, but it looks like that part is growing out nicely.
 As for this style, I actually like the casualness of the waves and how they're pinned up at the top.
 Her makeup is super-soft, with quite mesmerizing smoky eyes done in bronze.
 I feel like she needs just a touch more definition, though.
 Maybe stronger brows?

-Is Emilia pregnant or is it just this dress?
-Either way, what a stunner—I've missed her face since the SAG Awards last year.
+What a stunner Emilia is—I've missed her face since the SAG Awards last year.
 I love what she's doing here: soft brown eyeshadow all the way up to her beautiful brows, natural lashes, satiny pink lips and zero detectable blush.
 The hair is quite interesting as well.
 Smooth and straight, but it looks like it was pinned underneath to stay off her face.

 Who had your favourite (and least favourite) beauty look on this red carpet?